 What’s absolutely off limits?

-Determine what kind of behaviors you will no longer indulge in and think about the long-term rewards and benefits you will derive from avoiding these potential temptations.
+Outline what kinds of behaviors you will no longer indulge in.
+Also, think about the long-term rewards and benefits you will derive from avoiding these potential temptations.

 Finally, take time to create a reward system that will help keep you motivated long-term.

-Okay, so no matter how much you tried to discipline yourself, and no matter how much you focused on your long-term objectives, you unexpectedly just couldn’t resist… things got difficult or just plain boring, and you just couldn’t resist those temptations… the short-term pleasures that make life so worthwhile.
-And now you’re trapped — caught up within the instant gratification trap and you have absolutely no idea how to dig yourself out.
+Okay, so no matter how much you tried to discipline yourself, and no matter how much you focused on your long-term objectives, you just couldn’t resist.
+Things got difficult or just plain dull, and you just couldn’t resist those short-term pleasures that make life so worthwhile.
+And now you’re trapped — caught up in the instant gratification trap.
+And what’s worse, you have absolutely no idea how to dig yourself out.

-Immediately, the moment you are caught up within the instant gratification trap you must distract yourself with another activity or at the very least separate yourself from the temptation you are indulging in.
+Immediately, the moment you are caught up in the instant gratification trap you must distract yourself with another activity or at the very least separate yourself from the temptation you are currently indulging in.